 A lot of the information you find on-line is outdated and unfortunately a lot doesn’t easily show the date when the information was originally posted.
 The reason to consider moving to Panama is not because it’s cheap, but because you find the lifestyle appealing.
 The fact that it is more affordable for most people is just a plus.

 Every expat who lives in Panama or is considering relocating here should follow Don Winner’s Panama-Guide.
-And he’s just published what he calls a “snapshot” of cost of living in Panama since obviously it changes here as elsewhere in the world almost weekly as prices rise and fall.
+Winner’s blog, now like most blogs almost defunct, made a valuable contribution.
+In the past he published what he calls a “snapshot” of cost of living in Panama since obviously it changes here as elsewhere in the world almost weekly as prices rise and fall.
 He asked his many readers living as expats around Panama to contribute and the results are very interesting.

 Here is what he asked for . . . and you’d think sometimes Don was being paid by the word to write for Panama-Guide, but actually he owns the site.
 The problem, and I know it well, is you get going on something about which you are passionate and the words just keep flowing.